tytydraco/yessleep/out/The_Carnival_of_Pain.md

 That thing is still floating out there, right over the pathway between the Ferris wheel and the bumper cars.
 I don’t know how you managed it, but jesus, I can’t look at all those bodies hanging on the hooks, dripping blood like that.

 And the thing carrying the hook, it-it *wants* me.
-I just know it wants me, and it’s going to gut me and put me up on a hook too, oh god please let me go.I am not going to do any more rounds.
+I just know it wants me, and it’s going to gut me and put me up on a hook too, oh god please let me go.

+I am not going to do any more rounds.
 I will stay here until someone comes for me.

 *03:05*